 It may seem familiar to you: you’re testing a new app, turns out that all-important swipe feature doesn’t work well after all.
 Bummer, because the programmer is already busy developing.
 Is such a thing not preventable?
 Yep.
 The solution is called agile prototyping.

 After all, it’s risky when the first interaction with your app doesn’t come until the development phase.
 At that stage, it takes more time and money to customize functionalities.
-With agile prototyping, you help eliminate that problem.
-And, not insignificantly, it results in a better end product.
+With iterative development and continuous improvement, you can eliminate that problem.
+And, importantly, it delivers a working piece of software with valuable feedback from potential users.

 Prototyping: a simulation of the final product